-Blue-footed boobies diving in Galapagos is serious business.
-These magnificent creatures are capable of diving up to a remarkable depth of 90 meters (100 feet) under the sea to catch their prey!
-In this blog, we invite you to find out the magical mechanism that’s in their bodies which allows them to do it!
+Blue-footed boobies diving in the Galapagos is seriously exciting.
+These magnificent creatures are capable of plunging into the water from heights of up to 328 ft (about 100 m).
+When in pursuit of their prey they can dive as deep as 82 ft (25 m)!
+In this blog, we invite you to learn about the magical mechanism in their bodies that allows them to do it!

-The diet of blue-footed boobies primarily consists of fish, meaning guests might even be lucky enough to spot them fishing near the Santa Cruz II Galapagos cruise in addition to seeing them ambling around on each island.
-They tend to focus on small fish that ravel in schools, such as sardines, anchovies, mackerel and even flying fish.
+Blue-footed boobies’ diet primarily consists of fish.
+This means guests might even be lucky enough to spot them fishing near the Santa Cruz II Cruise, in addition to seeing them ambling around on a number of islands.
+They tend to focus on large schools of small fish, such as sardines, anchovies, mackerel, and even flying fish.

-An interesting distinction worth noting between male and female blue-footed boobies is the fact that males have a smaller body size but larger tails, allowing them to fish in shallower areas in addition to deep water.
+An interesting distinction worth noting between male and female blue-footed boobies is the fact that males are smaller in size but have larger tails, allowing them to fish in both shallow areas and deep water.
 Females, on the other hand, have a larger body size that allows them to carry more food in a single period (for their young, typically).

-Blue-footed boobies diving in Galapagos is but the tip of the iceberg when it comes to seeing these birds display some mesmerizing and unique behaviour in the bird kingdom.
-Their iconic blue-feet are often waved around during their comically amusing courtship display which you are more than likely to get to see when you visit the archipelago.
-Make sure to make the blue-footed booby in Galapagos is a part of your visit to be able to check it off your BIG15 list of iconic species in Galapagos!
+Witnessing blue-footed boobies diving in the Galapagos is just the tip of the iceberg when it comes to seeing these birds display some mesmerizing and unique behavior in the bird kingdom.
+They often wave their iconic blue-feet while performing their charming courtship displays.
+Visitors have a great chance to catch this phenomenon when they visit the archipelago.
+Make sure to make the blue-footed booby in Galapagos a part of your visit so you can check it off your BIG15 list of iconic species in the Galapagos!